How to Measure

 7. Chimneys usually sit within several prongs or inside of a round gallery.
-Again, measure outside edge to outside edge of the fitter and then look under the CHIMNEY category.
+Again, measure inside edge to inside edge of the fitter and then look under the CHIMNEY category.

 8. Hurricane glass shades are commonly used on chandeliers and wall sconces.
-The holder or cup will measure about 1 3/4" outside edge to outside edge.
+The holder or cup will measure about 1 3/4" inside edge to inside edge.
 The glass itself is called a 1 5/8" fitter, although the actual measurement is closer to 1 1/2".
 Look under the 1 5/8" FITTER, CHANDELIER GLASS or HURRICANE categories for this style.

 We carry many more styles and sizes of glass lamp shades - the ones listed here are some of the more common ones.
 Please check our Product Catalog to see many more categories of shades.
-If you need more help, send a description, measurements and pictures via the contact page.
+If you need more help with measurements, send a description, measurements and pictures via the contact page.